By Terry Trucco

 For a midtown hotel in the thick of things – Grand Central Station and the Empire State Building are a short walk away – the hotel exudes the homey feel of an apartment building (albeit one with really tiny rooms).

-Rooms: In tune with the contemporary-but-classic lobby, which debuted in 2010, the hotel unveiled renovated rooms in the same style in 2011.
+Rooms: In tune with the contemporary-but-classic lobby, the hotel unveiled renovated rooms in 2017.

-Full- and queen-bed rooms are extremely small (from 225 square feet) but nicely turned out with white walls, chocolate brown accent walls, ample mirrors, flat-panel TVs mounted on a wall and white Venetian blinds (upper-floor rooms overlooking 38th Street get plenty of light).
-I like the colors — brown and white with violet accents, white and mirrored furniture — and the carpeting patterned with swirls.
-Bathrooms are small but freshly tiled (love the celadon glass bricks) with tub/shower combos.
+Full- and queen-bed rooms are extremely small (from 225 square feet) but nicely turned out with ivory white walls, industrial-inflected bedside tabes, stylish desks and Venetian blinds (upper-floor rooms overlooking 38th Street get plenty of light).
+I like the artfully mismatched throw pillows, one yellow, one blue, on the white, plentifully pillowed beds.
+Bathrooms are small with tub/shower combos.